Professor of Public Policy

 Additionally, I served as Diversity Coordinator for the College of Liberal Arts and Sciences from 2010-2013 and as Coordinator for the first-year student Global Village Learning Community from 2009-2014.
 I have also worked with the non-partisan Interactivity Foundation to facilitate citizen discussion groups.

-I am currently the Director of Graduate Studies for our M.A.
+I was formerly the Director of Graduate Studies for our M.A.
 Program in Sociology.

 Click here for my c.v.